top of page

 Player Clocks

 Online battles are virtually identical to battles in other modes.
-But one difference is that each player gets a cumulative of 30 minutes to take all their turns.
-This is to ensure proper pacing.
-Each time it's your turn, your clock counts down.
+One difference is that each player has their own player clock, usually starting at 30 minutes.
+When it's your turn, your clock counts down.
 If it reaches zero, you lose.
+This helps ensure proper pacing.

 Deck Management